wesselb/wesselb.github.io/_posts/2020-11-23-julia-learning-circle-meeting-2.md

 ```

 That looks good.
-Now check out the _massive_ performance improvement that we get by avoiding allocations on the heap.
+Now let's see what avoiding allocations on the heap gets us.

 ```julia
 julia> using BenchmarkTools